 Client: Denver Dept. of Parks and Recreation and Public Works

 Project Team: PORT, Indie Architecture, Latitude 39, Studio NYL, JunoWorks, Loren Landow and Site Masters Inc.

 RFQ, Concept Design Phases 1 and 2: April-August 2012

 Awards: AIA Denver Merit Award, October 2014

-City Loop is a proposal for a new multi-generational civic space within Denver’s City Park is based upon a distributed, fully accessible mobility loop defining a one-of-a-kind intergenerational recreational landscape.
-The half-mile-long mobility loop (ideal for walking, running, rolling, riding) creates a continuously re-definable circuit of engagement and activity.
+City Loop is a proposal for a new intergenerational recreational landscape within Denver’s City Park.
+The design is based upon a distributed 1/2-mile, fully accessible mobility loop (ideal for walking, running, rolling, riding) that creates a continuously re-definable circuit of engagement and activity.

 The vibrantly colored surface of the mobility loop is paralleled by a kinetic tube that bends, folds, inflates and twists into a variety of activity pods.
-These pod enclosures and frames draw activity from the mobility loop and the park beyond by creating distinct micro-environments for play and social interaction.
+These pod enclosures draw activity from the mobility loop and the park beyond by creating distinct micro-environments for play and social interaction.
 However, the physical form of the pods is intentionally abstract, inviting engagement by people of all ages and abilities.
-This thickened perimeter of movement, activity, planting and social interaction also serves to frame a large, 8-acre central lawn that allows for the kinetic activities of the Loop to extend to the interior of the site area.
+This thickened perimeter of movement, activity, planting and social interaction also serves to frame a large, 8-acre central lawn that allows for the kinetic activities of the Loop to extend to the center of the site.

 The project promotes public health on many levels — physical, social, cultural — while serving to enhance the physical beauty of the existing park.
 The varied, flexible and diverse nature of the City Loop proposal offers a 21st century view of what a public landscape can be and strives to establish a new precedent in contemporary civic amenities for the City of Denver.